 Credit risk is the risk of loss that arises when an obligor fails to meet the terms of an obligation.
 Credit risk includes exposure to consumer credit risk from customer loans as well as institutional credit risk, principally from our partners.
 Consumer credit risk is one of the most significant risks that we face.
 As a result, credit risk management is a critical component of our management and growth strategy.
-Our credit risk arising from credit products is generally highly diversified across over 125 million open accounts at September 30, 2017, without significant individual exposures.
+Our credit risk arising from credit products is generally highly diversified across over 130 million open accounts at December 31, 2017, without significant individual exposures.
 We manage credit risk primarily according to customer segments and product types.

-Our credit risk management philosophy is to establish an appropriate framework that effectively aligns with and embodies the limits contained in our Risk Appetite Statement, and this framework is approved annually by the Risk Committee.
-Under the auspices of the Risk Appetite Statement, we have developed credit decision guidelines for our partners' programs that address each of the critical points along the account lifecycle including new customer account acquisition, on-going customer account management, fraud prevention and delinquent account collections.
+The credit risk management philosophy is to establish an appropriate framework that effectively aligns with and embodies the limits contained in the Risk Appetite Statement, and this framework is approved annually by the Risk Committee.
+Under the auspices of the Risk Appetite Statement, credit decision guidelines have been developed for our partners' programs that address each of the critical points along the account lifecycle including new customer account acquisition, on-going customer account management, fraud prevention and delinquent account collections.

 The customer account acquisition process occurs through a variety of channels (e.g., in-store, mail, internet, mobile).
 However, regardless of the channel, in making the initial credit approval decision to open a credit card or other account or otherwise grant credit, we follow a series of credit risk and underwriting procedures.
 In most cases, when applications are made in-store or by internet or mobile, the process is fully automated and applicants are notified of our credit decision almost immediately.
 We generally obtain certain information provided by the applicant and obtain a credit bureau report from one of the major credit bureaus.
 The credit report information we obtain is electronically transmitted into industry scoring models and our proprietary scoring models developed to calculate a credit score.
-The Credit team determines in advance the qualifying credit scores and initial credit line assignments for each portfolio and product type.
-We periodically analyze performance trends of accounts originated at different score levels as compared to projected performance, and adjust the minimum score or the opening credit limit to manage risk.
+The Credit team determines the qualifying credit scores in advance and initial credit line assignments for each portfolio and product type.
+Periodic analysis of performance trends on accounts originated at different score levels is conducted as compared to projected performance, and adjust the minimum score or the opening credit limit to manage risk.
 Different scoring models may be used depending upon bureau type and account source.

-We regularly assess the credit risk exposure of our customer accounts through the customer account management process.
-This ongoing assessment includes information relating to the customer's performance with respect to their account with us, as well as information from credit bureaus relating to the customer's broader credit performance.
-To monitor and control the quality of our loan portfolio, we use behavioral scoring models that we have developed to score each active account on its monthly cycle date.
+The Company regularly assesses the credit risk exposure of customer accounts through the customer account management process.
+This ongoing assessment includes information relating to the customer's account performance, as well as information from credit bureaus relating to the customer's broader credit performance.
+To monitor and control the quality of our loan portfolio, behavioral scoring models, developed internally, are used to score each active account on its monthly cycle date.
 Depending on the duration of the customer's account, risk profile and other performance metrics, the account may be subject to a range of account actions, including limits on transaction authorization and increases or decreases in purchase and cash credit limits.
 See "Item 1.
-Business - Credit Risk Management" in the 2016 Form 10-K for more information regarding credit risk.
+Business - Credit Risk Management" in the 2017 Form 10-K for more information regarding credit risk.

-Responsibility and accountability for credit risk management primarily resides with the Chief Credit & Capital Management Officer and is overseen by the Chief Credit Risk Officer, the Chief Risk Officer, and our governance committees.
+Responsibility and accountability for credit risk management primarily resides with the Chief Credit & Capital Management Officer and is overseen by the Chief Credit Risk Officer, the Chief Risk Officer, and governance committees.
 For example: